 EOHHS imposed the following requirement and eligibility rules for providers to subscribe to the Statewide ENS Framework.
 Subscription to the framework is an indirect process.
 To subscribe, care providers need to select, and subscribe to, one of the Certified ENS Vendors:

 - All Massachusetts Acute Care Hospitals are required to subscribe to one Certified ENS Vendor to submit Admit, Discharge, and Transfer (ADT) data by April 1, 2021.
-This can also enable organizations in meeting the CMS-9115-F ADT regulations to receive Medicare and Medicaid reimbursements.
+The vendors can also assist hospitals in meeting the CMS-9115-F ADT regulations to receive Medicare and Medicaid reimbursements.

 - MassHealth ACOs need to take into account that ADT requirements for MassHealth ACOs state that they need to increase the use of real-time notification systems in accordance with their DSRIP plans.